 Students Victor Bruzos and David Fernandez-Fidalgo

-The HNBA/Microsoft IP Law Institute has chosen two more Miami Law students – Victor Bruzos and David Fernandez-Fidalgo – to attend its summer institute, designed to provide opportunities for Latino students interested in intellectual property law, including patents, copyrights, trade secrets, and trademarks.
+The HNBA/Microsoft IP Law Institute chose two more Miami Law students – Victor Bruzos and David Fernandez-Fidalgo – to attend its summer institute, designed to provide opportunities for Latino students interested in intellectual property law, including patents, copyrights, trade secrets, and trademarks.

 Miami Law Well Represented at Prestigious Institute